-Similarly, an Ultimate beneficial Owner (UBO) cannot be certified for one company when another under their ownership has been prosecuted or is under investigation for illegal activity related to eel fishing or trade.
+Similarly, an Ultimate beneficial Owner (UBO), or an affiliated or subsidiary organisation, cannot be certified for one company when another under their ownership has been prosecuted or is under investigation for illegal activity related to eel fishing or trade.

-An 'organisation' in this context is a company or group of companies that have a common ownership, leadership or management by a person, company or organisation.
-The UBO usually also bears responsibility or a group of companies.
+An 'organisation' in this context is a company or group of companies that have a common ownership, leadership, management or control by a person, company or organisation.
+The UBO may also bear responsibility or a group of companies.